ssmith21/DevOpsLearn/README.md

    * It's worth noting that now we can change COPY . /app ---> COPY . ./ since the second "." will be replaced by /app since copy now works relative to the WORKDIR.
 * RUN : tells us a command we have to run.
 After copying all the local files in the image (such as package.json), we need to run npm install so we say:
    * RUN npm install <-- BUT theres a gotcha: By default, all the commands will be executed in the working directory of our Docker image.
 By default, its the root folder in our docker file system.
 If we wrote COPY . /app then we want to run npm install inside /app, so we need to specify this.
 So we give it the WORKDIR argument.
+   * RUN node server.js <-- We don't want to include this right away, since every time we create an image, it will try to run a server, but we only want to run the server when we execute the container.
+So we use the CMD command to specify that we only want to run *node server.js* when we run the container.
+* CMD : Tells us commands to run once we run the container, similar to RUN but doesn't execute when we create the container.
+   * CMD ["node","server.js"] runs node server.js
+* EXPOSE : By default, Docker has it's own server system inside the container.
+Our localhost and the docker server don't know about eachother since the server is INSIDE the docker container.
+The EXPOSE command lets docker know that we want to expose a certain port to our local system.
+   * EXPOSE 80

 ```
 FROM node